jorgevds/alfons/README.md

 ### Time to get abstract

 Above, I mention @include lines.
 These are essentially the inline form of import statements.
 These imports apply the predefined set of rules, or mixin, to the class that you want.
-Mixins are a feature of Sass, and reinforce the practice of seperating your concerns.
+Mixins are a feature of Sass, and reinforce the practice of separating your concerns.
 Having all this code preset in its own partial allows you to read and/or modify the mixin in a safe and clear environment.
 And @include statements allow you to reuse these blocks of code in other partials for other classes, which is a lot more readable than having classes for different elements all bunched up together to then all receive 5 lines of code you want them all to share.

 ![Fun with abstracts](https://user-images.githubusercontent.com/54646908/104959030-8c312500-59d1-11eb-825f-d23de616301f.png)
 ###### Fun with abstracts :crystal_ball: